MoniMurray/bookworms-et-al/README.md

 ## Project Overview

-Bookworms et al is a ficticious bookshop, built using Django, Python, Javascript and Bootstrap 4.
+Bookworms et al is a ficticious eCommerce bookshop, built using Django, Python, Javascript and Bootstrap 4.

 Bookworms is a Business to Customer online retailer selling books.

 Developed by Monica Murray

 An image of the finished site generated from [Amiresponsive]() which displays the application at four screen size breakpoints.